-This obviously varies from person to person but most patients are only in hospital overnight.
-The position of your chin will be checked with X-rays before you are allowed home.
+This obviously varies from person to person but most patients spend one or sometimes two nights in hospital after their operation.
+The position of your jaw will be checked with X-rays before you are allowed home.

 Do I need to take any time off work?